Ben-Ammar-Sabri/Driver_Safety_Platform/README.md

 - AI-driven driving recommendations

 ---
+Prototype Note: Mobile App Replacing Hardware

+For the prototype phase, the embedded hardware module is temporarily replaced by a mobile application.
+Modern smartphones already include the essential components we need:

+Front & rear cameras

+Accelerometer & gyroscope

+GPS

+Stable network connection

+This allows the mobile app to simulate all hardware functions, including driver monitoring, road analysis, and telematics data collection.

+In production, this mobile-based module will be replaced by a dedicated in-vehicle hardware unit, while the backend, AI engine, and dashboard remain unchanged.
 ## 3. System Architecture

 **Cameras & Sensors → AI Engine (Vision + GPT Models) → n8n Workflow → Web Dashboard**